tagtwp/_twp-front/README.md

 ### Setup

-To start using all the tools that come with `_s`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `twp-frontend`  you need to install the necessary Node.js :

 ```sh
 $ npm install && npm run dev